Schedule An Appointment

 Individuals with myopia (nearsightedness) now have many options for vision correction.
 With advances in lens implants, our practice in Springfield, Massachusetts is able to offer nearsighted patients freedom from glasses and contact lenses with safe, simple procedures.

-If you’ve been told that you’re not a candidate for LASIK… or if you’ve been waiting for a new., safe, effective technology that could eliminate your need for glasses or contacts - the ICL, or implantable contact lens, could be right for you.
-Dr John Papale is the FIRST and ONLY ophthalmologist in Western MA performing this procedure!
+If you’ve been told that you’re not a candidate for LASIK… or if you’ve been waiting for a more advanced, safe, and effective technology that may eliminate your need for glasses or contacts - the Visian ICL, otherwise known as the implantable contact lens, could be right for you.
+Dr John Papale is one of the most experienced ophthalmologists in New England performing this procedure.

 An ICL works by bending the light that passes through the eye’s natural lens to sharpen the focus on the retina.
 While most intraocular lenses (IOLs) replace the eye’s natural lens to correct the patient’s vision, an ICL works in conjunction with the eye’s natural crystalline lens to permanently improve vision.
 Each lens is specifically selected for the patient’s unique vision correction needs, so that optimal focusing power can be achieved after one short procedure.

-ICL surgery generally lasts less than 30 minutes, and patients enjoy improved vision in a number of hours.
-Using the Visian ICL™, a foldable lens, Dr. John Papale can insert the lens through a tiny incision in the eye that will heal itself.
+ICL surgery generally lasts less than 15 minutes, and patients enjoy improved vision in a number of hours.
 Additionally, ICLs can be removed later in life for cataract surgery.
 To find out if you are a good candidate for myopia treatment with ICL, contact our Springfield, Massachusetts office today.

 Our experienced eye surgeons offer lens implant surgery for cataracts using ReSTOR® multifocal lens implants.
 With safe, effective lens implants, we are very often able to “restore” glasses-free vision for patients over the age of 40 who struggle with close-up reading – and for those who have never experienced clear vision in their lives!